neighborland/cache_rocket/README.md

 # Rails rendering extension for server-side html caching

-## Why do I need this?

-To improve fragment caching efficiency in Rails by only caching the things that change.
+CacheRocket improves fragment caching efficiency in Rails by caching more generic html fragments and allowing the contents of the cached fragments to be replaced with dynamic content.
-CacheRocket may be used in with other Rails caching strategies such as Russian Doll caching.
+CacheRocket is a technique that may be used with other Rails caching strategies such as Russian Doll caching.

 ## Install